rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 >
 > You could utilize those information to display custom message to your customer on your finish url.

+Note: `gopay.callback_url` will only affect customer who pay with Deeplink mode, customer who pay with QR scan mode, will be redirected to Snap finish redirect url.
+Which you can also [specify here](/en/snap/advanced-feature?id=custom-finish-url)

 ### Specify GoPay Mode
 Snap payment screen by default will autodetect customer device being used for transaction: